 Wild garlic pesto is a classic forager’s favourite.
 At the time of writing (early May) the leaves are starting to look a bit tired as the plant puts it’s energy into the those beautiful, star shaped flowers.
 Mustard leaves however are plentiful through May and June and make great pestos with a firey kick.
 Look for black mustard (pictured below) leaves in allotments and coastal locations.
 You can add wild or shop bought fermented mustard seeds to your pestos – Jack by the hedge (a type of super common wild mustard) seeds are the easiest to harvest.
 I just wait until June when the seeds have dried and turned black in their elongated pods.
 The simplest way to harvest is to place a bag over the top of the plant and shake the plant to release seeds into your bag.

-Seed Fermenting Method:
+Mustard Seed Fermenting Method:

 - Make a brine by adding sea salt to mineral water.
-Go with approximately 5% salt total volume.

 Wild Mustard and Dill Pesto:

 - Combine your wild leaves with nuts of your choice (I love cashews and hazelnuts best), olive oil, salt and lemon juice.